reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-2-config.md

 ```

 The `CustomHttpResponseInterceptor` implements the `HttpResponseInterceptor` interface provided by Apache HttpClient.
-This interceptor is designed to intercept incoming HTTP responses before they are returned to the client.
+This interceptor intercepts incoming HTTP responses before they are returned to the client.
 In the `process()` method the interceptor logs the status code of the response object.

 Now let's build an HTTP client using this request interceptor: